An introduction to the Lightning Network and guide to using it on Okcoin for instant bitcoin transactions with 99% lower fees.

 Below we’ll walk you step-by-step through the process of using the Lightning Network on Okcoin and enjoying super fast transaction speed with very low fees.

-Depositing BTC with Lightning
+Receiving BTC with Lightning

 From there, you will need to select which account you’d like to deposit the funds into and enter the amount of BTC that will be deposited into your account.
-If you’re ready to start trading, you should select Spot Account, or another trading account.

 You can deposit between 0.000001-0.05 BTC on Okcoin via the Lightning Network.
 From there, click Create invoice to generate an invoice, which will be used to complete the deposit.